Imaging foundation model for universal enhancement of non-ideal measurement CT: Results

-\textbf{3)} NICT images enhanced by TAMP and TAMP-S receive greater clinical acceptance from radiologists.
-As shown in (Fig.\hyperref[fig5_exp4]{5d}), TAMP and TAMP-S efficiently improve the PCA of NICT by 54.60\% and 56.73\% respectively, demonstrating their improvements in clinical acceptability are recognized by radiologists.
-An interesting observation is that although the SQR scores in Fig.\hyperref[fig5_exp4]{5c} demonstrate that the compared methods improve the subjective quality of NICT images, RED-CNN actually decreases the PCA of NICT images by a substantial 34.15\%, while FBPConvNet achieves only a slight improvement of 1.45\%.
+\textbf{3)} Our TAMP improves NICT images, resulting in higher clinical acceptance among radiologists.
+As shown in Fig.\hyperref[fig5_exp4]{5d}, despite NICT's inherently limited clinical acceptability, TAMP and TAMP-S efficiently improve the PCA by 54.60\% and 56.73\% respectively, demonstrating significant improvements that are recognized by radiologists.
+An interesting observation is that although the SQR scores in Fig.\hyperref[fig5_exp4]{5c} demonstrate that the compared methods improve the subjective quality of NICT images, RED-CNN actually decreases the PCA of NICT images by a substantial 34.16\%, while FBPConvNet achieves only a slight improvement of 1.36\%.
 This is because, for clinical acceptance, radiologists are more concerned with factors beyond subjective quality, such as whether the regions of interest in the enhanced NICT images conform to the structural features of real-world CT images to provide reliable clinical diagnostic support.
 Thus, the improvement of NICT images in both SQR and PCA reflects the ability of TAMP and TAMP-S to enhance image subjective quality based on the features of real-world CT images, demonstrating significant potential for clinical application.